stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 They were nearly at the house.

 “Bill thinks it's my fault,” he said, shaking his head slightly.
 “That the more I call him up, the more I wear away at who he was and the more I turn him into a sort of angry spirit, consumed by jealousy  for the living, forgetting who he was and who I am.
 I worry sometimes that he's right.
-But... the dead know many secrets.”
+But… the dead know many secrets.”

 He touched her on the arm then, gently.